thetarnav/glitched-writer/README.md

-	presets, // <-- Object with all prepared presets of options glyphs, // <-- Same but for glyph charsets wait, // <-- Ulitity async function, that can be used to wait some time } from 'glitched-writer'
+	presets, // <-- Object with all prepared presets of options glyphs, // <-- Same but for glyph charsets wait, // <-- Ulitity async function, that can be used to wait some time create, // <-- Function serving as an alternative way to create GlitchedWriter instance.
+} from 'glitched-writer'
 ```